We're really glad you got here

 A fork is a copy of an original repository that you put in another namespace where you can experiment and apply changes that you can later decide whether or not to share, without affecting the original project.

-Our repository is in Gitlab, you'll need an account before continue.
+Our repository is in Gitlab, you'll need an account before continuing.
 When you are inside the repository there is the button Fork on the top right side, please, see this for more details:

 In the end you will find that the rhomb.IoT repository has been copied into your personal account.
 You'll be able to tell the difference because each one has a different URL